-Christmas Dinner in Merrillville
+Christmas in Merrillville

 to Merrilville… to hang out with Julie and Bob, and Katie and Tim’s family.
 We had a big dinner planned, with folks arriving in the afternoon for drinks and gift exchanges.